 Can I Upgrade My CCTV System?

 Can I upgrade my CCTV system to HD over coax?
-If you purchased an analog CCTV camera system in the recent past, you may be feeling that you should have waited for HD over cameras.
+If you purchased an analog CCTV camera system in the recent past, you may be feeling that you should have waited for 1080p HD security cameras.
 Maybe you are now wondering if you can still use some of the equipment from the original system purchased and upgrade to HD.
 Below are some points for you to consider and a lot of it is good news.

 If you used spools of RG59 Siamese cable on your original installation, there is more good news.
 You can also use the 18/2 power wire to run power to HD cameras, just as you did CCTV.
 The BNC connectors and power plugs are the same too.

-If you used pre-made CCTV camera cables, you may be able to re-use your cable with HD cameras.
-If the premade cables are RG59 gauge, then you can use them.
+If you used pre-made CCTV camera cables, you may be able to re-use your cable if they are rated for HD cameras.
+Pre-made BNC cables typically have a stranded code (instead if solid copper) so they are more flexible for installation.
 If they are a thinner gauge cable, then you need to test to be sure.
 HD cameras generally require coax cable of RG59 gauge or greater.

 CAT-5 Cable / UTP Cable with Video Baluns

 Can I use my existing CAT-5 cable?
 If your existing surveillance system uses CAT-5 or another type of UTP cable supported by video baluns, you may be able to leverage that cable when upgrading to HD over coax.
 Many existing CCTV systems use CAT-5 connected to video baluns in order to run video from cameras to a DVR.
 Some of the new HD technologies also support CAT-5 / UTP and video baluns.
 For example, these HD video baluns support AHD, HD-TVI, and HD-CVI cameras.
 Unfortunately, HD-SDI cameras do not support UTP cable with video baluns.
 You must use coax cable with SDI cameras.

 Camera Power Supplies / Power Supply Boxes